Denmark has always been known for its superlative design. Here, we celebrate sustainable Danish fashion

 This New York based Danish designer’s minimalistic collections are all handmade in a small factory in New York, and boast the highest quality finishings.
 These edgy, chic designs are futuristic enough to stand out from the crowd, but also wearable enough to for a night out.

 To keep waste to a minimal, the collection is made with zero waste patterns, and the use of upcycled plastic bags and cutting room fabrics takes the brand’s sustainability one step further.
-Plus, for each garment sold, a tree will be planted for the Canopy Project in East Africa.
-Helping the environment whilst adding futuristic fun to your wardrobe?
-Win/win.

 2. Re.Imagine

-This Danish denim brand creates sustainable, modern streetwear by upcycling denim and other waste fabrics into patchwork, fringe and otherwise unique garments.
-Re.Imagine creates one-of-a-kind handmade attire with an edgy, slightly artistic vibe, and in addition to being sustainable, they’re ethical too – they use fabrics donated by the Red Cross, and donate a percentage of profits to them, too.
+This denim brand is one of the most creative sustainable Danish fashion brands.
+It creates sustainable, modern streetwear by upcycling denim and other waste fabrics into patchwork, fringe and otherwise unique garments.
+Re.Imagine is famous for its one-of-a-kind handmade attire with an edgy, slightly artistic vibe.

 3. Carcel